bakar-git/Console-Invaders/README.md

 ### Background

-I made this project in 2nd semester.
+I made this project in 1st or 2nd semester.
 It is made in C++ and not uses any kind of graphics library.
-This project runs only on windows as it uses Window Console APIs
+This project runs only on windows and it uses Window Console APIs

 ### Built With